ld4mbse/oslc-adapter-amesim/README.md

-##Instructions to install and run OSLC AMESim Adapter (for Matlab R2013b, 2014a, 2014b, 2015)
+##Instructions to install and run OSLC AMESim Adapter (for AMESim v13, and v14)

-Last updated by Axel Reichwein (axel.reichwein@koneksys.com) 				February 16, 2016
+Last updated by Axel Reichwein (axel.reichwein@koneksys.com) 				February 26, 2016
 ### 1. Installing OSLC4J
 Follow the [Instructions to install Eclipse Lyo](https://github.com/ld4mbse/oslc4j/edit/master/README.md).
 The document also contains instructions on how to use a proxy server with Maven and Eclipse.